sean-parent/notebook/better-code-class/99-discussion-notes.md

 ### Structure of the Course
 - Goals [should be positive things, e.g. not “no _________”]
 ### Conventions used throughout
+#### Unscalable constructs
+[This is what we were calling “raw.”
+Unscalable is far from a perfect word.
+“Raw” connotes “unencapsulated” or “exposed” but Sean was also trying to get at a word for the property that causes us to *want* to encapsulate these things, which are two separate ideas.
+Unscalable is my approximation]

+- There are easily-applied constructs that undermine local reasoning and thus quickly lead to chaos unless encapsulated.
+- These will break your relationship to your code if not carefully managed.

+- Synchronization primitives
+- Loops
+- Pointers
+- incidental data structures
+- incidental algorithms

 ### Pointers to materials
 ### Useful tools